 Physical activity is just as important as rest.
 On average, teens need nine to 10 hours of sleep every night and adults seven to eight.
 If you are having trouble sleeping, try meditating or reading a book before bed.
 Regular sleeping cycles can help increase your energy levels, which may affect your performance in school and have a positive impact on your health overall.

 Positive Body Image

 Having a healthy relationship with food and a positive body image are also important.
 Influences from peers and the media may cause young women to set unrealistic weight goals or develop a negative body image.
 It’s possible for people to be healthy at all different sizes and shapes.
-Understanding the weight range that is appropriate for you will help.
-Focusing on the health benefits of eating right and being physically active can help, too.
+Focus on eating energizing foods, engaging in fun physical movement, getting enough sleep and healthfully managing stress.
+For more information, consult a registered dietitian nutritionist.